 The best way to do that is to be lazy, to not do any of that digging that would end up causing your story to fall apart.

-If you see, quote, certified on October 25th, 2019 on that page, your work is done, because your assumption fits the narrative.
+If you see, quote, certified on October 25th, 2019 on that page, your work is done because your assumption fits the narrative.

-Anyway, my point is that Alex hasn't proven that Stelter was wrong, and ultimately, after all this, I think he hasn't demonstrated that anything he's talking about is more than a rumor or a dumb conspiracy blog headline.
+And ultimately, after all this, I think he hasn't demonstrated that anything he's talking about is more than a rumor or a dumb conspiracy blog headline.

-He has some big, big announcements, and I gotta say, just for survival.
+He has some big, big announcements.

-I've got to join him, because I let him call me a Russian agent, and I got spit on and coffee thrown on me and tea and stuff, and my kids attacked at school.
+I got spit on and coffee thrown on me and tea and stuff.

-But now, these publications are saying the same thing, that, oh, Jones is definitely involved, Jones is running it.
+But now, now these publications are saying the same thing that, oh, Jones is definitely involved.

-So I have a team of three lawyers here.
+So I have a team of three lawyers here, separate ones from my other cases we've got here.

 Why the hell would I want to do that?